PeterT1000/trackrad2025/README.md

 - Start of challenge - Training phase: 15/03/2025 - 15/08/2025
 - Preliminary testing phase (10 submissions per team): 01/06/2025 - 15/08/2025
 - Advertisement of the challenge at ESTRO 2025: 04/05/2025
-- Testing phase (2 submissions per team): 16/07/2023 - 15/08/2023
+- Testing phase (2 submissions per team): 16/07/2025 - 15/08/2025
 - Deadline for algorithm information form and LNCS format algorithm description: 01/09/2025
 - Announcements and invitation to present: 09/09/2025
 - Post-challenge phase: submission possible for a couple of years

 ## 🎯 Background

 The use of magnetic resonance imaging (MRI) to visualize and characterize motion is becoming increasingly important in the treatment of cancer patients, especially in radiotherapy.
 For tumors affected by it, motion management is crucial to ensure a high radiation dose to the tumor while sparing neighboring organs.
 The recent development of MRI-guided radiotherapy with hybrid MRI-linear accelerator (linac) systems \[[Keall et al., 2022](https://www.nature.com/articles/s41571-022-00631-3)\], called MRI-linacs, offers the possibility to adapt to changes in tumor position during treatment.
-2D cine-MRI (a time-resolved sequence of 2D images continuously acquired a the same location) allows real-time tumor motion visualization and closely following the tumor with the radiation beam, but requires automated tumor segmentation/tracking.
+2D cine-MRI (a time-resolved sequence of 2D images continuously acquired at the same location) allows real-time tumor motion visualization and closely following the tumor with the radiation beam, but requires automated tumor segmentation/tracking.
 This needs to be done in real-time, with high accuracy and robustness.
 Currently, clinically available solutions rely on conventional deformable image registration (DIR) or on template matching.
 These methods struggle with large non-rigid motion, limiting application to beam gating.

 The fast inference of artificial intelligence (AI) methods, obtained by shifting computation time to the training phase, is promising for this task \[[Lombardo et al., 2024](https://www.thegreenjournal.com/article/S0167-8140(23)89864-4/abstract)\].